 So, phishing can occur in many ways, and recognizing them is crucial to protect yourself from such attacks.
 Let’s discuss how to recognize such emails.

-There are many ways you can spot or identify phishing emails; some of them are as follows:
+There are many ways you can spot phishing emails; some of them are as follows:

 Phishing emails threaten to reveal any private information or cause loss of an opportunity unless you take the mentioned action.
 In that case, it’s a definite sign that email is a scam.